-For information about short sales, contact an experienced attorney knowledgeable in all areas of real estate transactions with the resources to help many clients with short sales.
-The Law Office of Al Beaudreau, LTD is committed to assisting people with their real estate transactions and offers professional legal services concentrating only in the areas of the sales and purchasing of real estate.
-Over the past 17 years, we have closed more than 5,000 real property transactions.
+The Law Office of Al Beaudreau, LTD. is committed to assisting people with their real estate transactions and offers professional legal services concentrating only in the areas of the sales and purchasing of real estate.
+We can help you understand the short sale process and help you avoid common mistakes.
+Over the past 20 years, we have closed more than 6,000 real property transactions.
 We provide information to clients about all legal aspects of real estate buying and selling, including short sales.

 In a recent report by the Chicago Tribune, "One-third of Illinois home-owners who participated in the national mortgage foreclosure settlement sold their homes through short sales...In Illinois, 3,763 borrowers sold their homes through short sales."
 Other statistics suggest that:

 - Six out of 10 homeowners wish they understood the terms and details of their mortgage better

 - More than 6 in 10 homeowners delinquent in their mortgage payments are not aware of services that mortgage lenders can offer to individuals having trouble with their mortgage

 - Homeowners fail to contact their lender because they are embarrassed, don't believe the lender can help, and/or believe it would cause them to lose their home more quickly